dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Fiber (nominal: 30): 64

-You can see that this diet is high in bananas, the tastiest food, and makes up for that food's low levels of protein and fat with tofu.
+You can see that this diet is high in bananas, the tastiest food, and makes up for that food's low levels of protein and fat with tofu and some avocado.

 Next, for cost: